Avianis integrates with APIS allowing users to submit General Aviation Unscheduled operations.

 - Select the account type

 - Enter the same credentials used to log into the eAPIS (Electronic Advanced Passenger Information System) website and all other fields and click "Save."
+The Sender ID must be in uppercase letters.
 If no emergency contact info is entered on the account setup, the submission pulls from the PIC's personnel profile.

 Note: Do not send test manifests.
 Once eAPIS is authenticated there is a direct feed to the CBP system.